 Circle Skirt Examples

 There are quite a few circle skirts available to buy online, such as these from Vivienne of Holloway and Alice & Olivia.

 John Galliano has never been one of my favourite designers, but this collection for Dior in 2011 has some rather fabulous circle skirts contained within.

 There are different ways to wear your circle skirt of course, depending on the type of fabric you choose to make it in, and the colour and detailing too.

 Pair it with a simple silk blouse for the office, a fitted lace tank for something more suited to a night out, dare I say it – A CROP TOP – for something a little more avant-garde, a fitted tailored jacket or a knitted twins et for something a little bit more traditional.

 However you decide to wear it, I would love to see photos of the finished piece, and how you choose to style it up!

 Til next time…

-RECOMMENDED READING: If you loved this post and are excited to get creating other skirts, why not check out this post on the first sewalong I am hosting?
+RECOMMENDED READING: If you loved this post and are excited to get creating other skirts, why not join my free pattern making basics course?

 Want to join in the fashion creation fun?
 Grab my free sewing guides, patterns and weekly email update too!